Pistonight/celer-migration/asx/README.md

 python celer-move.py asx/branches asx-new/branches
 ```
 ## 5. Add Presets
 Since new celer is game-independent, we need to add the BOTW presets to `project.yaml`.
-You can also add other plugins and configs here such as `split-format`.
+You might need other plugins:
+- `link` for `.link()` tags
+- `botw-ability-unstable` for champion ability tracking
+- `split-format` for custom split formatting

+See https://celer.pistonite.org/docs/plugin/getting-started for Celer's first-party plugins, and
+https://github.com/Pistonight/celer-presets/blob/main/botw/README.md for BOTW presets/plugin configuration.

 ```yaml
 config:
 - use: Pistonight/celer-presets/botw/most.yaml